The Art of Duration

 The Art of Duration will meet on Zoom.

-There will be practical assignments and reading prior to each first session.
+There will be practical assignments and reading prior to each weekly session.

 The Art of Duration with Dr. Raegan Truax includes interactive learning, creative prompts, group discussions, and unique access to durational artworks and documentation of performances.
 Outside of our shared time, you are given access to several texts and practical assignments to foster an embodied engagement with the philosophy, history, and critical theory.
 Beyond discussion, each participant can offer creative responses to our course material to generate embodied communications and feedback.